 When a 20-year term policy expires, the policyholder will no longer have coverage.
 There is no residual value, and unlike permanent life insurance, there is no cash value beyond the death benefit.
 For the policyholder to continue coverage, they will have to apply for a new policy, which will come with higher premiums since they will be 20 years older, and their life expectancy will be lower.

 Many life insurance companies offer convertible term policies that allow policyholders to change their coverage to permanent whole life without getting a new medical exam.
 This is an attractive option for those who may have a serious health problem or want permanent life-long insurance protection.
-Guardian, for example, offers an optional Extended Conversion Rider that enables policyholders to convert their policy for the duration of the insurance term.

 Permanent Life Insurance